patrickschulz/openPCells/README.md

 See the [documentation](./doc/export.pdf) for more information on this topic.

 The building of the tool is intended to be as simple as possible: it has no dependencies except for a C compiler.
-For installation there is currently no direct support for the classic `make && make install`, but the setup of the tool still allows for easy system-wide installation.
+For installation there is support for the classic `./configure.sh && make && sudo make install`, but the setup of the tool also allows for easy local installation.
 For more instructions on building and installation, see the section about [building and installation](#building-and-installation).

 # Basic Usage